reimagined/resolve/docs/api-reference.md

 #### connectStaticBasedUrls

-Fixes URLs passed to the specified props so that they take into respect the correct static resource folder path.
+Fixes URLs passed to the specified props so that they take into account the correct static resource folder path.

 ##### Example